 The Level 1 charging stations can be wired directly to any regular 120-volt outlet in your home or garage.
 While Level 1 systems have the potential to do the job, they are the least effective way to charge the EV and can take as long as 3 days to completely charge the Tesla.
 The incredibly slow charging time also drives Tesla owners to rely on Tesla’s public Supercharger network.

 The second home charging option, the Level 2 charging station, needs a dedicated 240-volt outlet.
 The Level 2 charging system tap into a dedicated 50-amp circuit that could require professional installation by an electrician.
 At considerably more capacity than a Level 1 charging station, the Level 2 chargers will charge the Tesla nearly 6 times faster.

 The average voltage at which Tesla will drive is between 7.2kW and 11.5 kW.
 Teslas has a battery capacity ranging from 50 kWh on the regular range Model 3 to 100 kWh that drives both the Model S and the Model X models.

-Some of the problems that all prospective EV drivers face is where to charge their electric vehicle.
+One of the problems that all prospective EV drivers face is where to charge their electric vehicles.
 Home-based chargers are the most popular, due to convenience.

 But when you are living in a heavily populated city where you may have to park in a parking structure or on the street where there is no access to a charger, Tesla Superchargers can have longer waiting times than anticipated.